jgwehr/homelab-docker/README.md

 This github repo represents this folder.
 It's safely committed to public repos and shouldn't contain anything sensitive.

-Individual contexts are their own folders.
-This allows separate `docker-compose` files and, in turn, an ability to manage those contexts separately:
+Example files:
+- ./docker-compose.yml
+- ./.env
+- ./dockerfiles/custom-build-for-caddy.dockerfile
+- ./Caddyfile

+Ideally, individual contexts are separated - distinct "stacks" which can be managed (up/down/restart/etc).
+Unfortuantely, I'm not smart enough for that yet.
 - Taking down a context to fix issues, modify config, or update images should be possible without taking down *other* contexts. *To correct an issue with Emby, it's not necessary to take down Heimdall*
 - Managing the overall Homelab's configuration in a single repo (aka, HERE) should be possible without an individual server needing to run *all* services.
 This allows for a given server/vm/box to run *certain* contexts - but not necessarily all - while keeping the project manageable.
 No doubt something like proxmox/kubernetes would have different opinions about this.

-Example files:
-- ./media-server.yaml
-- ./.env
-- ./dockerfiles/custom-build-for-caddy.dockerfile
-- ./Caddyfile

 ### Persistent Data and Configuration
 `~/home/{$USER}/server`